Boris Johnson to unveil plan to allow vulnerable Afghans to settle in UK | ExBulletin

 Boris Johnson to unveil plan to allow vulnerable Afghans to settle in UK

-The Prime Minister will unveil a tailor-made resettlement program for vulnerable Afghans as efforts to bring British nationals and other support staff back to the UK continue.
+The Prime Minister will unveil a ‘tailor-made’ resettlement program for vulnerable Afghans as efforts to bring UK nationals and other support staff back to the UK continue.

 Number 10 said Boris Johnson would provide more information on the refugee program in the coming days, with policy expected to focus on helping women and girls.